dinhdiep/MONOD2/README.md

 ## Download

 You can use git to download the entire codebase and datasets.
-Only the processed datasets are provided here, please contact if you would like to get the BAM or methylation haplotype files.
+Only the processed datasets are provided here, please contact us if you would like to obtain the BAM or methylation haplotype files.

 ```
 git clone https://github.com/dinhdiep/MONOD2